Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 If you are suing someone for money, a Judge can issue a warrant to arrest the defendant if they think the defendant is about to leave New Zealand to avoid paying.
-The Judge must be satisfied that you have a good reason to sue the defendant and that the defendant is trying to leave the country to avoid paying.
-You may need to deposit some money in court or give a surety to cover any compensation the defendant might get if the Judge later decides in their favour.
-If the defendant is arrested, they will be brought before the court unless they pay you the money they owe before the arrest.
+The Judge must be satisfied that you have a good reason to sue the defendant and that the defendant is trying to leave the country to avoid paying the debt.
+You may be asked to pay a deposit or provide a surety to cover any compensation the defendant might be owed if the Judge later decides in their favour.
+If the defendant is arrested, they will be brought before the court unless they pay the debt first.
 The Judge can then decide to release the defendant, release them on bail, or keep them in custody.
 If the defendant is kept in custody, they must be brought before the court within four days.
-The defendant can pay the amount claimed plus costs to be released.
-If they do, the money will be kept and paid out according to the court's decision.
-The Judge can also hear the case and make a decision right away if the defendant agrees, or set a date for the hearing.
-If the court decides in favour of the defendant, the Judge can order compensation of up to $10,000 for the defendant's arrest and detention.
-If a Judge is not available, a Registrar can make some of these decisions.
-You can find more information about this by looking at the relevant legislation and other related laws.
+The defendant can pay the debt and costs to be released.
+If they do, the money will be held until the court decides who wins the case.
+If you win, the money will be paid to you.
+If the defendant wins, the money will be paid back to them.
+The Judge can also decide to hear the case immediately or set a date for the hearing.
+If the defendant wins the case, the Judge can order you to pay them compensation of up to $10,000 for their arrest and detention.
+In some cases, a Registrar can make decisions instead of a Judge, such as when a Judge is not available.
+You can find more information about this law by looking at the Senior Courts Act 2016 and other related laws, such as the laws referenced in the 1908 No 89 and 1947 No 16.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.